jehanyang/jehanyang.github.io/portfolio/biomfing.md

 <img src="/images/biomFing.png" style="width:50%; float:right; margin-right:0.3rem; padding-left:0.8rem; border-radius:0">

 The biomimetic finger project uses concepts from robotics and biology such as tendon-based actuation, compliant mechanisms, and underactuation to achieve advantages optimized by nature.
-During the summer of 2020 I will be working on gathering results and writing a paper based on this work.
+During the summer of 2020 I worked on gathering results and presenting to the Haas Scholars Winter Conference.

 This work was made possible by the Haas Scholars Fellowship, which awards the largest undergraduate research award at UC Berkeley to 20 high-performing seniors.
-This group of 20 is made into a cohort that share their research experiences, feedback, and lives together for an unmatchable experience.
+This group of 20 diverse, lower-income scholars is made into a cohort that share their research experiences, and feedback for an unmatchable experience.